IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <td>autogen_remove_notes_fields</td>
 <td>
 Set to 1 or 'true' to remove REDCap notes fields in the auto-generated transformation rules.
-By default, they wil be included.
+By default, they will be included.
 </td>
 </tr>